Francode77/TL_Fastai_mole-detection/README.md

 ## Method

-We will use the FastAI API to preprocess the data and build our model
+- We will use the FastAI API to preprocess the data and build our model.
+- We use the full HAM_10000 dataset containing 10057 images for training and validation of which 15% is reserved for the validation set

 ### Preprocessing :
 #### Upsampling